mlavender11/EC327-Boids/README.md

 ### Project Description 📌
 We built a high-performance 3D graphics engine and flocking simulation from scratch in C++ and OpenGL.
-The simulation features (up to) thousands of boids dynamically orbiting Earth in real-time. **EXPLAIN WHAT BOIDS ARE IN A LOT OF DETAIL FOR DUMMIES**
+The simulation features (up to) thousands of boids dynamically orbiting Earth in real-time.

 By utilizing advanced graphics programming techniques like Instanced Rendering, Custom GLSL Shaders, and Face Culling, the engine renders 5,000+ individual boids alongside dynamic lighting, an atmosphere, and a day/night cycle.